-Cities Drive the Economy, But We’re Putting Potholes In Their Way
+Cities Drive The Economy, But We’re Putting Potholes In Their Way

 Mayor Rosalynn Bliss in Grand Rapids, Michigan, just recently announced a program called “Our City Academy,” which will provide educational opportunities to help immigrants understand local government, how to receive services and get engaged.
 These types of programs and the welcoming approach many cities take is what helps make America the economic powerhouse that it is.

-Much of our country’s economic dominance can also be attributed to the fact that trade and openness has been a key component for generations.
-A recent Brookings report, shows that cities of all sizes are dependent on trade and any rash decisions that lead to trade wars will hurt the economic backbone of America–its cities.
+Much of our country’s economic dominance can also be attributed to the fact that trade and openness have been a key component for generations.
+A recent Brookings report shows that cities of all sizes are dependent on trade and any rash decisions that lead to trade wars will hurt the economic backbone of America–its cities.

 The amount of trade that goes through the Port of Los Angeles and Long Beach alone is astounding.
 The positive economic impact that trade brings to our second largest city is continuously emphasized by Mayor Garcetti.
-In fact, one out of every nine jobs in the Los Angeles region are dependent on the port and the trade that moves through it.
+In fact, one out of every nine jobs in the Los Angeles region is dependent on the port and the trade that moves through it.

 But, beyond the here and now we need to be cognizant of the tremendous challenges and opportunities to come as the workforce shifts all around us.
 Advances in automation technology, artificial intelligence, and robotics are happening, and these trends are not just affecting working class and service sector jobs.
 Instead, advances in artificial intelligence and machine learning are making a broader swath of “knowledge workers,” whether in health care or even traders on Wall Street, susceptible to these shifts.